 - Endurance rides.

-Even though these training intensities are quite different, they all to some degree improve peripheral adaptations like increased capillary density, more myoglobin, more mitochondrias, better use of free fatty acids as fuel, larger glycogen stores etc.
+Even though these training intensities are pretty different, they all improve peripheral adaptations like increased capillary density, more myoglobin, more mitochondria, better use of free fatty acids as fuel, larger glycogen stores, etc.

 Is interval training necessary?

-My training principles focus on the high intensity training methods, VO2 max and interval training.
-This differs a bit from other successful cycling coaches, but generally most of us achieve magnificent results using a combination of the above mentioned training intensities.
-Coaches often have a preference for one of these intensities, or maybe they use another term for almost similar intensities.
+My training principles focus on high-intensity training methods, VO2 max, and interval training.
+This differs a bit from other successful cycling coaches, but most of us achieve magnificent results using a combination of the training intensities mentioned earlier.
+Coaches often prefer one of these intensities, or maybe they use another term for almost similar intensities.

-If an athlete with the right talent starts to train using any of the four above training principles and for the required duration of each training session, he will be capable of becoming a professional rider.
+Suppose an athlete with the right talent starts to train using any of the four above training principles and for the required duration of each training session.
+In that case, he will be capable of becoming a professional rider.
 It might sound controversial, but road cycling is not as scientific as many cycling coaches would like to think.
-Talented riders who train hard will always be able to ride faster than others.
+Talented riders who train hard will always ride faster than others.

-I am not sure these riders will ever reach their physiological potential, but they might hit 98% of their optimum performance and that is more than enough to turn them into talented and determined professionals.
+I am not sure these riders will ever reach their physiological potential.
+Still, they might hit 98% of their optimum performance, and that is more than enough to turn them into talented and determined professionals.

-Thus, it is not only a question about threshold intervals, because there are many training intensities that will increase your threshold power.
+Thus, it is not only a question about threshold intervals because many training intensities will increase your threshold power.

 What is the real secret of successful threshold power training?

 The secret to becoming a great endurance athlete is consistency.
-You have to work hard, be focused and be consistent.
-Not just for a week, a month or a year.
-You need to put in consistent work over several years to build the necessary endurance to reach your full potential as an endurance athlete.
+You have to work hard, be focused, and be consistent.
+Not just for a week, a month, or a year.
+It would be best if you put in consistent work over several years to build the necessary endurance to reach your full potential as an endurance athlete.

-Most professional athletes have a background of more than 10 years’ serious endurance training.
-This illustrates that one of the most important reasons why professionals are better than YOU, is that they train consistently for several years.
+Most professional athletes have more than ten years’ heavy endurance training background.
+This illustrates that one of the fundamental reasons professionals are better than YOU is that they train consistently for several years.

 Practical Examples on How to Increase your Threshold Power

 I strongly recommend power meters and heart rate monitors as a part of serious cycling training.
-It is possible, though, to use all of my cycling training programs and principles without a power meter or even without a heart rate monitor.
-If you do not have a power meter, please consider to use a good ergometer bike at least for preliminary testing purposes.
+However, it is possible to use all of my cycling training programs and principles without a power meter or a heart rate monitor.
+If you do not have a power meter, please consider using a good ergometer bike, at least for preliminary testing purposes.

-If the concept of power meter training is completely new to you, here is an introduction to power meter training.
+If the concept of power meter training is entirely new to you, here is an introduction to power meter training.

 The higher intensity you train at, the more benefit you will get from using a power meter.
-It is extremely difficult to achieve proper pacing at intensities above your threshold power; this is where a power meter could become an appreciated training partner.
-If you prefer to use mainly LSD principles, it is less important to use a power meter.
+It is challenging to achieve proper pacing at intensities above your threshold power; this is where a power meter could become an appreciated training partner.
+If you prefer to use mainly LSD principles, it is less critical to use a power meter.
 A heart rate monitor would be just as effective.

 VO2 Max Intervals

 Intervals close to VO2 max are a potent stimulus for your aerobic system.
-VO2 max intervals not only improve your VO2 max power, but also provide a great boost to your threshold power.
-People looking for time effective interval training should definitely include these intervals in their workouts.
+VO2 max intervals not only improve your VO2 max power but also provide a significant boost to your threshold power.
+Therefore, people looking for time-effective interval training should include these intervals in their workouts.

-I normally use VO2 max intervals most of the season because I work with elite riders who need sessions close to maximum oxygen consumption to achieve further progress.
+I usually use VO2 max intervals most of the season because I work with elite riders who need sessions close to maximum oxygen consumption to achieve further progress.

-Even though VO2 max is not the single most important power output, it is still very attractive to learn this skill because the physiological adaptations to VO2 max training are the same as the ones you achieve with training at lower intensities for example threshold power training.
-The biggest difference is the time needed to train to achieve the same progress.
+Even though VO2 max is not the most critical power output, it is still desirable to learn this skill because the physiological adaptations to VO2 max training are the same as those you achieve with training at lower intensities, such as threshold power training.
+The most significant difference is the time needed to train to achieve the same progress.

 Remember that threshold power is only a percentage of your VO2 max.
 The physiological skills you train with during threshold power intervals are also stimulated at VO2 max intensity.
 If you decide to train at a lower intensity than VO2 max, you have decided to train your aerobic system less effectively.”

 Example: 3 x (3+3min) at VO2max / recovery.
-If you use a heart rate monitor, your heart rate should be above 95% of maximum at the end of these intervals.
-If you use a power meter, your target power could be in the area of 120% of your functional threshold power or even better based on your 5min maximum power.
+If you use a heart rate monitor, your heart rate should be above 95% of the maximum at the end of these intervals.
+If you use a power meter, your target power could be in the area of 120% of your functional threshold power or, even better, based on your 5min maximum capacity.